Singletrack for days! Whether you're just starting out or a trail-tested vet, Tucson is ready to shred.

 Mountain Bike Mecca

-Tucson has been hard at work crafting it's own unique cycling culture for decades, and when it comes to Mountain Biking there's nothing like it.
+Tucson has been hard at work crafting its own unique cycling culture for decades, and when it comes to mountain biking there's nothing like it.
 With tons of varying terrain and a ridiculous number of trails suited for all levels, Tucson proudly serves up hundreds of miles of singletrack both in and around the city, providing an endless assortment of challenges.
 Cruise the lowland desert trails for extended cross-country riding, or head up to the mountains for technical, leg-scorching climbs and some fast, flowy descents.
+Just south of Tucson, the twin towns of Green Valley-Sahuarita harbor some gorgeous off-the-beaten-track trails.
 If you're on the hunt for dirt then you've come to the right place.

 Video: Get a feel for Tucson's MTB style with a look at one of our most popular local events, the 24 Hours In The Old Pueblo Mountain Bike Race.